damianhakert/damianhakert.github.io/source/handbook/people-operations/ceo-preferences/index.html.md

 (Calls in the hiring process also have: and please fill out this form a day in advance, to discuss during the call: https://docs.google.com/a/gitlab.com/forms/d/e/1FAIpQLScXUW07w36Ob2Y2XQuESBaYqU5_c1SoweGS1BzGHnbesISGXw/viewform to discuss during the call”)
 Phone number participant:
 <br>
 By using the Zoom extention [mentioned in our handbook](https://about.gitlab.com/handbook/communication/#video-calls) it will add the details how to join the Zoom call automatically.
+Make sure to remove the Hangout link first and then use the Zoom extention.

 <br>
 * Meetings at the office: